 General Motors Co.
-(GM) agreed to purchase Ally Financial Inc. (ALLY)’s international auto-finance businesses in a $4.2 billion deal that will give the carmaker an opportunity to expand outside North America.
+(GM:US) agreed to purchase Ally Financial Inc. (ALLY:US)’s international auto-finance businesses in a $4.2 billion deal that will give the carmaker an opportunity to expand outside North America.

 The sale includes operations in Europe and Latin America as well as Ally’s 40 percent stake in an auto-lending joint venture in China, the Detroit-based companies said yesterday in separate statements.
 The China business wasn’t among non-U.S. assets that Ally said in May it was seeking to divest.

 GM, which counts the U.S. government as its biggest shareholder, is seeking to reverse losses in Europe and a turnaround for its South American results after a $122 million operating loss in that region last year.
 The automaker, led by Chief Executive Officer Dan Akerson, relies on North America for most of its earnings and is looking to diversify revenue sources.
 The deal also bolsters GM’s in-house financing arm.

 The acquisition is “great” for GM, Matthew Stover, an analyst at Guggenheim Securities LLC, said before the agreement was announced.
 “Regardless of what auto companies say when they sell their captive finance arms, having a captive finance arm allows you to be much more flexible, responsive, profitable and competitive when you play in the market.”